longnguyen0102/RFM-analysis/README.md

 </details>

 ➡️ This dataset has 8 columns and 541,909 records.
 Most columns have right data type:
-- InvoiceNo (object) -> no need to change data type.
+- InvoiceNo (object) -> change to string data type for further handling.
 - StockCode (object) -> no need to change data type.
 - Description (object) -> no need to change data type.
 - Quantity (int64) -> no need to change data type.
 - InvoiceDate (datetime) -> no need to change data type.
 - UnitPrice (float64) -> no need to change data type.
 - CustomerID (float64) -> can be changed to int64 if needed.
 - Country (object) -> no need to change data type.

-➡️
+➡️ The percentage of duplicated values is acceptable.

+➡️ Missing values in "CustomerID" are high (~25%), it will affect the analysis.
+They need to verify and fill up as much as possible.

+➡️ 5268 rows of duplicating contain duplicated information of "Quantity", "InvoiceDate", "CustomerID", "Country".
+These rows are acceptable because there will be a customer buying many products in a day from any country.

 <details>
- <summary>Change data typpe of 'InvoiceNo' to string:</summary>
+ <summary>Change data type of 'InvoiceNo' to string:</summary>

  ```python
  # change data type of Invoice No to string